-For many years, I was the health reporter on WCSH 6 in Portland, Maine.
+For more than 20 years, I was the health reporter on WCSH 6 (now NEWS CENTER Maine) in Portland, Maine.
 Toward the end of my career, I received this letter from a viewer:

 “Dear Mrs. Atwood,